Do You Pay Stamp Duty As A First Time Buyer?

 Will I Have To Pay Stamp Duty As A First-time Buyer?

 That depends on exactly how much the property you’re buying is worth.
-First time buyers currently don’t pay any SDLT up to £425,000.
+From 1st April 2025, first time buyers will not pay any SDLT up to £300,000.

 How Much Does Stamp Duty Cost?

 You may be wondering exactly how much stamp duty is likely to set you back when you buy a home.
 Luckily, HMRC follows a standardised tiered system, making it easy to see how much you’ll be expected to pay.
-Current first time buyer stamp duty rates are as follows:
+Here’s what you’ll pay in Stamp Duty Land Tax (SDLT) as a first-time buyer from 1st April 2025:

-Stamp Duty Rates can change so check here for up to date information.
+Check the latest Stamp Duty Rates for up to date information.

 Are First Time Buyers Exempt From Stamp Duty?